msv-lab/llm-play/README.md

 # llm-play

-A tool that queries LLMs and executes experimental pipelines.
+llm-play is a tool that queries LLMs, analyzes responses, and executes experimental pipelines.

 ```mermaid
 flowchart LR